Creating a Stormwater Utility

 Have you seen your own map?

-Hahaha over 2 years ago
+Hahaha about 3 years ago

 For HOAs - have you considered just dividing up the impervious space up and divide by the number of residences and then just charging that percentage to the residents rather than charging the HOA?
 When you charge the HOA they then need to administer this and raise assessments and the end result would be them dividing it up and charging each of the members the same amount.
 It's just adding an extra layer of HOA that isn't needed when the residents have to pay anyway.